 This vegan chocolate mug cake is so easy to make!
 Made without eggs, you can enjoy this simple dessert in minutes served up perfectly for one or two (if you want to share it).
 It’s perfect for those late-night cravings when you want a quick and easy dessert.
+Another version of a mug cake is the vegan lava cake, which can also be cooked in mugs.

 I love making elaborate cakes like my Vegan Strawberry Cake or my Vegan Oreo Cake, or even my Vegan Carrot Cake.
 They’re so fun for special occasions like birthdays.
 But there are times when we’re ready for a quick weeknight dessert.
 This vegan mug cake is a perfect go-to cake for comfy weeknights.